 Practice Makes Perfect

 It never hurts to prepare for something as life-altering as an interview.
 There are a few things that should be completed prior to "showtime."
 The cliché that "practice makes perfect" is completely valid in relation to a job interview.
-Have your friends help you prepare by hosting mock interviews to get a feel for the types of questions that may be presented to you in an interview.
+Have your friends help you prepare by hosting mock interviews to get a feel for the types of questions the employer may present to you in an interview.

-In addition to practicing how you are going to act during this time, you should do some research on the company with which you will be dealing.
-Check their social media resources to see what they are up to; current events and major milestones are extremely relevant topics to bring up at an interviewer.
+In addition to practicing how you are going to act during this time, you should research the company with which you will be dealing.
+Check their social media resources to see what they are doing; current events and significant milestones are incredibly relevant topics to bring up to an interviewer.
 They are the kinds of things that will make you stand out and appear invested in the company's affairs.